iotaledger/docs.iota.org/docs/writer-guide.md

 ### Links

 - Use [meaningful link text](https://developers.google.com/style/link-text).
 Links should make sense when read out of context.
-- Don't use *click here* or *read this document*, use “For further reference” or “For further reading” or something along those lines
+- Don't use *click here* or *read this document*, use “For further reference” or “For further reading” or something along those lines.
 - If a link downloads a file, the link text needs to indicate this action as well as the file type.
 - Leave determiners out of the [link](###Links).
 - Never apply additional formatting for links.